 4. Repair the corrupted external hard drive by CHKDSK command

 If the listed solutions didn't solve your problem, you may need to fix the corrupted hard drive using cmd.
-Fortunately, your PC has a built-in utility called CHKDSK which is able to repair some common hard drive errors.
+Fortunately, your PC has a built-in utility called CHKDSK.
+CHKDSK is able to repair some hard drive errors.
 Let's check it out step by step.

 Step 1: Type "cmd" in the search box of the Start menu and press "Enter".